yurir-dev/threadpool/README.md

 4) threadpool is templated on the return type, all tasks will return same type, it's possible to wait for it or just ignore it.

+developed and tested on Microsoft Visual Studio Community 2019, Version 16.9.4 and windows10 Ubuntu.

 All the code is in tp/threadpool.h tp/threadsafe_queue.h usage examples are in tests/test_*.cpp